-If Yes, then please email it to email@example.com.
-If no, then don’t stress.
+If so, then please email it to email@example.com.
+If not, don’t stress.
 All you need is an image of your logo and we will happily convert it to vector format for you.
-We’ll make sure your logo looks it’s best while meeting all the artwork requirements needed for branding.
+We’ll ensure your logo looks its best, while ticking all the boxes required for branding.
 All of this for free!
-Please remember to allow additional time for a re-draw.
+Please remember to allow additional time for a redraw.

 File extensions: .jpeg, .png

-Keep in mind that this is just a guide as colours will vary depending on the monitor it’s being viewed on.
+Pantone colours form part of the Pantone Matching System (PMS), which is a standard colour matching system, allowing us to refer to a universal colour chart to ensure your logo is printed in the same colours each time.
+Keep in mind that this is just a guide, as colours will vary depending on the screen it’s being viewed on.
 Please feel free to contact us if you need any assistance.

 Font Names and Curved Fonts